nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 199
 00:11:22,473 --> 00:11:27,488
-[SPEAKER_03]: So maybe this week we could have a release in that.
+[SPEAKER_03]: So maybe this week we could have a release.

 200
-# Never said
 00:11:27,468 --> 00:11:28,670
-[SPEAKER_01]: It depends on that course.
+[SPEAKER_03]: It just depends how that goes.

 201
 00:11:34,150 --> 00:11:37,849